 The Sustainability Accounting Standards Board, a U.S. nonprofit organization incorporated in 2011, is currently developing industry-specific accounting standards for sustainability that can be used in annual reports.
 One example is a Form 10-K, a detailed summary of a company’s business, risks and results that most publicly traded companies must file with the U.S. Securities and Exchange Commission (SEC).
 “Without standards, the investment community cannot make meaningful ’apples-to-apples’ comparisons of performance among companies and over time,” the SASB reports.
 Green accountants are needed to make sure such standards are implemented and reported.

 What does the future hold?

-In April the World Bank reported on the progress of five nations—Botswana, Colombia, Costa Rica, Madagascar and the Philippines—partnering to implement its Wealth Accounting and Valuation of Ecosystem Services (WAVES) project.
-The object of WAVES is to promote sustainable development by making sure that the value of natural resources is taken into account in the measure of, and plans for, economic growth.6 Although sustainability reporting is voluntary under SEC guidelines, that could change.
-“If history is any indicator, what is voluntary today may very well become mandated at some point in the not-too-distant future,” Gearty writes.7
+In 2013, the World Bank reported on the progress of five nations—Botswana, Colombia, Costa Rica, Madagascar and the Philippines—implementing its Wealth Accounting and Valuation of Ecosystem Services (WAVES) project.
+The goal of WAVES is to promote sustainable development by making sure the value of natural resources is taken into account in the measure of, and plans for, economic growth.
+Although sustainability reporting is voluntary under SEC guidelines, that could change.
+“If history is any indicator, what is voluntary today may very well become mandated in the not-too-distant future,” Gearty writes.

 Who should pursue a career in green accounting?

-If you’re concerned with social and business responsibility, and you develop the necessary mathematical and analytical skills, green accounting could be the branch of accounting for you.
-“Individuals who are visionaries and believe people and organizations can and must make a difference are prime candidates for entering this field,” Gearty says.
-“The professionals who make a commitment to this field will realize that they, and the work they are doing, will have a positive impact on the human condition and environment for decades to come.”
+If you find social and business responsibility interesting, and mathematical and analytical skills are some of your strengths, green accounting could be a career to consider.
+“Individuals who are visionaries and believe people and organizations can and must make a difference are prime candidates for this field,” Gearty says.
+“The professionals who make this commitment will realize that they, and the work they are doing, will have a positive impact on the human condition and environment for decades to come.”